Ly Singko: Imprisonment

 On 2 May 1971, Ly and three other high-ranking Nanyang Siang Pau personnel—general manager Lee Mau Seng, editor-in-chief Shamsuddin Tung Tao Chang, and public relations officer Kerk Loong Sing—were arrested by officials from the Internal Security Department for their suspected involvement in pro-communist activities.
 Jek Yeun Thong, the minister of culture, called Ly a "militantly chauvinistic writer" and accused him of actively "glamourising the communist system and working up communal emotions over Chinese language and culture".
 Moreover, Jek alleged that Ly had been offered "almost double" his salary at Sin Chew Jit Poh by Nanyang Siang Pau chairman Lee Eu Seng, so as to "induce" Ly into writing anti-establishment op-eds that were "highly offensive and provocative in nature".

 The Ministry of Home Affairs announced on 22 May 1971 that Ly and his Nanyang Siang Pau colleagues had admitted during questioning to the charges of "glamourising the communist system".
 Ly was imprisoned without trial under the Internal Security Act from 22 May 1971 to 26 January 1973.

 Later years

 After his release, Ly did not return to journalism and spent most of his later years back in France, where he taught Asian cultural studies at the University of Paris, as well as Australia, where his wife Anna and four sons and two daughters resided.
 On 15 December 1976, he was awarded the rank of Knight in the Ordre national du Mérite by the French government.
 In January 1995, Ly returned to Singapore to donate his collection of Peking opera memorabilia to the National Museum of Singapore.
 Ly died of a stroke in the early hours of 17 February 1996 in Sydney, aged 82.
 His funeral was held three days later.

+Works

+Ly edited and translated stories for An Anthology of Modern Malaysian Chinese Stories (1967) and translated Reunion & Other Stories (1980) for Heinemann Educational Books (Asia)'s Writing in Asia Series.